-- 2) Have your GT supervisor or research advisor sign this form. - 3) Submit the signed form at the Student Affairs Division. - Note:
+- 1) Fill in a request form on the Academic Administration System and print it. - 2) Have your GT supervisor or research advisor sign this form. - 3) Submit the signed form at the Student Affairs Division.

+Note:

-You are strongly encouraged to request certificates ahead of time, as it takes a least two working days to issue certificates.
+\You are strongly encouraged to request certificates ahead of time, as it takes a least two working days to issue certificates.

-If you need a certificate in a sealed envelope, you have to mention the fact to the SAD staff member when submitting the request form.
+\If you need a certificate in a sealed envelope, you have to mention the fact to the SAD staff member when submitting the request form.